Real Racing 2: Reception

 Real Racing 2 has received a great deal of critical acclaim, surpassing even that of its predecessor.
 The iOS version holds aggregate scores of 94 out of 100 on Metacritic based on eighteen reviews.

 IGNs Levi Buchanan scored the game 9 out of 10, giving it an "Editor's Choice" award, and writing "Real Racing 2 is without a doubt the best racing game in the App Store today [...]
 With excellent handling and beautiful visuals, Real Racing 2 lays down a new marker for iPhone sim racers."
 Chris Hall of 148Apps scored the game 4.5 out of 5, echoing Buchanan in calling it the best racing game on the App Store; "in the racing sim category of the App Store, there really isn't another game that is as impressive as Real Racing 2."
-The Apperas Daniel Silva scored the game 10 out of 10, also claiming it to be the best racing game on the App Store; "Real Racing was the king of racing games on the App Store when it was released, and kept that title until now.
+The Apperas Daniel Silva claimed it to be the best racing game on the App Store; "Real Racing was the king of racing games on the App Store when it was released, and kept that title until now.
 The only thing to replace that is the sequel which makes the original seem like child's play.
 Real Racing 2 is fantastic, and I can't recommend it enough."
 AppSpys Andrew Nesvadba scored it 5 out of 5, stating "Real Racing 2 is the perfect pocket companion for fans of racing titles and a definite must grab."